Cutover secures investment from Barclays in $17m Series A...

 While we can’t - and shouldn’t - automate everything, the automation of certain manual tasks can enhance the way we work, as well as improve our relationship with the technology we interact with on a daily basis.

-Cutover is an enterprise platform that excels at human and technical orchestration, it’s not a service management platform or a code deployment tool.
-However, as part of our latest release, Cutover Enterprise can now integrate with these other enterprise tools.
+Cutover is a work orchestration and observability platform that excels at human and machine orchestration, it’s not a service management platform or a code deployment tool.
+However, as part of our latest release, Cutover can now integrate with these technical tools.
 This creates a cohesive end-to-end process across all human and automated tasks.

-So what does this mean for Cutover Enterprise users?
+So what does this mean for Cutover users?

 This is just one example of how this could work: